olivertlord/MIRRORS/README.md

 - Process each new image (or set of four images) automatically
 - Update all plots and maps in real-time

-The first new image detected will trigger the ROI selection workflow.

-### Step 4: Define ROI (First Image Only)
+#### Step 4: Define ROI (First Image Only)

-When the first new image is detected:
+When the first new image is detected and displayed in the bottom-right panel:
-1. The **ROI** button will automatically become active
+1. Manually click the **ROI** button (it will turn green)
-2. Click the **ROI** button
-3. Select your region of interest as described in Post-Processing Step 5
+2. Select your region of interest as described in Post-Processing Step 5
-4. **Double-click inside the rectangle** to confirm
+3. **Double-click inside the rectangle** to confirm

 The same ROI will be used for all subsequent images.